 Otofonix is a straightforward company.
-Their catalogue exists of three different models hearing amplifier in three price categories: the Apex, the Elite, and the Encore.
-Each subsequent model comes with more bells and whistles, so that the Otofonix Encore is their most extensive model.
-With the positive experiences that the Apex and Elite models bring, expectations for the Encore are very high.
+Their old catalogue existed of three different models hearing amplifier in three price categories: the Apex, the Elite, and the Encore.
+Each subsequent model comes with more bells and whistles, so that the Otofonix Encore is their most extensive model of this lineup.

 In this review of the Otofonix Encore, I examine those expectations and see how they hold up in practice.
 We’ll look at the key features of the Encore, see how the hearing amplifier works in real life, and assess if it’s worth your money.
 My suggested alternatives help you further in your search for the perfect hearing amplifier.